Ted-S-York/ASPiS/README.md

 ASPiS can be installed by simply downloading the included files and placing them in a directory of choice, this does NOT need to be the same as the iSpec install directory.
 Once they are in place, the user must change the ispec_dir variable at the top of ispec_functions.py to match the iSpec directory path.

+CONFIG.TXT:

+This file contains the initial guess values for the atmospheric parameter determination step.
+These should be changed to a reasonable approximation of the final values for the spectrum being analysed.
+The variable values are listed in the file, top to bottom accordingly:

+- Effective temperature Teff (K)
+- Surface gravity log g (dex)
+- Metallicity [Fe/H]
+- Microturbulence velocity vmic (km/s)
+- Macroturbulence velocity vmac (km/s)
+- Projected equatorial velocity vsini (km/s)
+- Limb darkening coefficient
+- Resolution
+- Radial velocity (km/s)
+- Number of iterations

+Radial velocity should be set to zero in most cases as the spectrum has a correction applied to it during the preparation phase.

 SPECTRUM_AVERAGER.PY:

 This script takes the full reduced spectral data from MEGARA and produces a single median spectrum that can be parsed by iSpec.
 This requires a MEGARA output file that must be titled 'fulldata.mat' and should contain the wavelength (fullwave), flux (fullint) and Julian date (jd) information for all observations.
 A copy of fulldata.mat must be placed in the ASPiS directory for spectrum_averager.py to function.